Thomas the Slav: Early life and career

-The 11th-century Theophanes Continuatus states that Thomas was descended from South Slavs resettled in Asia Minor by successive Byzantine emperors, while the 10th-century chronicler Genesios calls him "Thomas from Lake Gouzourou, of Armenian race".
+The 11th-century historical account Theophanes Continuatus states that Thomas was descended from South Slavs resettled in Asia Minor by successive Byzantine emperors, while the 10th-century chronicler Genesios calls him "Thomas from Lake Gouzourou, of Armenian race".
 Most modern scholars support his Slavic descent and believe his birthplace to have been near Gaziura in the Pontus.

-Hence his epithet of "the Slav", which has been applied to him only in modern times.
+Hence his epithet of "the Slav", which has been applied to him in modern times, and not in medieval sources.
 Nothing is known about his family and early life, except that his parents were poor and that Thomas himself had received no education.
 Given that he was between 50 and 60 years old at the time of the rebellion, he was probably born around 760.